-Those who rent cars often may find The Hanover's partnership with the National beneficial to them.
+Those who rent cars often may benefit from The Hanover's partnership with National Car Rental.
 The Hanover policyholders are considered members of the National's Emerald Club Executive program and can rent any vehicle in the executive area for the midsize rate in the U.S. and Canada.

 The Hanover home insurance